Have you ever wanted to know what all the crew jobs needed to make-up a movie, TV show, or commercial are?

-Hopefully, if you were ever interested joining the film/tv industry, then this will give you an idea of each of the crew members responsibilities.
+Hopefully, if you were ever interested in joining the film/tv industry, then this will give you an idea of each of the crew members’ responsibilities.

-The production office is referred to the “front office” and includes staff such as the production manager, production coordinator and their assistants; the accounting staff; the assistant directors, sometimes the locations manager and assistants.
+The production office is referred to as the “front office” and includes staff such as the production manager, production coordinator, and their assistants; the accounting staff; the assistant directors; sometimes the locations manager and assistants.
 The following are jobs within the production office:

-Production Assistant – assists the first assistant director with set operations.
-Production assistants, referred to as “pa’s”.
-Also assists in the production office with general tasks.
+- Production Assistant – assists the first assistant director with set operations.
+Production assistants referred to as “pa’s.”
+They also help in the production office with general tasks.

-Script supervisor – also known as “continuity person” keeps track of what parts of the script have been filmed and makes notes of any deviations between what was actually filmed and what appeared in the script.
+- Script supervisor – The Script Supervisor is also known as a “continuity person” who keeps track of what parts of the script have been filmed.
+The Script Supervisor makes notes of any deviations between what the director filmed and what appeared in the script.

-Best boy grip – assists the key grip but assumes more responsibility for the hiring and scheduling of the crew; overseas the rental of the equipment on the set.
+- Best boy grip – assists the key grip but assumes more responsibility for the hiring and scheduling of the crew; oversees the rental of the equipment on the set.

-Gaffer – head of the electrical department (sometimes called the chief lighting technician).
-Works closely with the director of photography and overseas the work of the assistants;
+- Gaffer – head of the electrical department (sometimes called the chief lighting technician).
+Works closely with the director of photography and oversees the work of the assistants;

 The art department is responsible for the overall look of the film.
-In a major film it can include hundreds of people.
-Generally there are several sub-departments including an art director and set designers; the set decoration; the props master; construction headed by the construction coordinator; scenic headed by the key scenic artist and special effects.
+In a notable movie, it can include hundreds of people.
+Generally, there are several sub-departments, including an art director and set designers; the set decoration; the props master; construction headed by the construction coordinator; scenic directed by the key scenic artist and special effects.

-Production Designer– works directly with the director and producer to select the settings and style to visually tell the story.
-Begins work in pre-production working with the director, producer and director of photograph to establish the visual feel and aesthetic needs of the project.
-Works with the costume designer, hair and make-up stylists, special effects director and location manager to establish a unified visual appearance to the film.
+- Production Designer– works directly with the director and producer to select the settings and style to tell the story visually.
+Begins work in pre-production, working with the director, producer, and director of photography to establish the visual feel and aesthetic needs of the project.
+Works with the costume designer, hair and make-up stylists, special effects director, and location manager to develop a unified visual appearance to the film.